CharlliePhillips/JIF-4328/service-monitor-RFC.md

 - Which daemons need what information from the Kernel, what syscall?
 - What happens when a service is not responding that has dependent services still running?
 - How do permissions/security on the API work?
+- if we are unable to open and read the pid from a service we just started then should we assume it failed to start?